 Nathaniel Jones studied Classics and Art History at Grinnell College and received his Ph.D. in the History of Art from Yale University.

-His primary research focuses on the intersections of artistic production, art theory, and social practice in the ancient world.
-His first book explores the representation of panel painting within Roman mural ensembles of the first centuries BCE and CE, arguing that such depictions functioned as meta-pictorial reflections on the ethical and aesthetic value of art in the Roman world.
-A second book project seeks to examine the intertwined temporal and spatial aspects of Roman art in a variety of media, from the Late Republic to Late Antiquity.
-Further areas of research interest include ancient collecting practices, ancient perspective, repetition and replication in ancient art, the development of Greek and Roman art-historical thought, connoisseurship, and the reception of the classical world.
+My primary avenue of research focuses on the intersections of artistic production, art theory, and social practice in Greco-Roman antiquity.
+My first book explored the representation of panel painting within Roman mural ensembles of the first centuries BCE and CE, arguing that such depictions functioned as meta-pictorial reflections on the ethical and aesthetic value of art itself in the Roman world.
+A second book examines the intertwined temporal and spatial aspects of Roman art, from the Late Republic to Late Antiquity.
+It treats works of art not just as reflections of pre-existing ideas but as generative phenomena capable of producing new modes of experience.
+Further areas of research interest include the collection and display of art, perspective, artistic repetition and replication, art and death, the development of Greek and Roman art-historical thought, connoisseurship, and the reception of the classical world.
+My research has been supported by the Center for Advanced Study in the Visual Arts at the National Gallery of Art in Washington, D.C., the German Archaeological Institute in Berlin, the Institute for Advanced Study in Princeton, and Washington University’s Center for the Humanities.